rust-lang/rfcs/text/0000-default-field-values.md

    As an alternative, users who desire the semantics described above can omit `#[non_exhaustive]` from their type and instead add a private defaulted field that has a ZST.

-   Resolving this question may be deferred to stabilization of either `#[non_exhaustive]` or field defaults, whichever comes last.

 # Future possibilities
 [future-possibilities]: #future-possibilities